-Uber / Lyft Accident Lawyer
+Uber Accident Lawyer

-Over 25 years of experience.
-Over $50 million recovered for clients.
+Over 35 years of experience.
+Over $100 million recovered for clients.

-Why You Need A New Jersey Uber / Lyft Accident Lawyer
+New Jersey Uber Accident Injury Lawyer

-Uber’s popularity in New Jersey
+Uber’s Popularity in New Jersey

 Another benefit of Uber is that there is no need to walk with cash.
 You can pay using apps such as Venmo and Virtual Wallet.
 Uber has a direct connection to your credit or debit card, and you can even share the cost of the ride with friends.
 Additionally, prior to accepting a ride with Uber, you can check the cost by entering your pickup and drop-off addresses in the app.

-What is Required of Uber drivers?
+What is Required of Uber Drivers?